July 6, 2018

 Claire Drummond, Head of Charitable Giving at Aberdeen Standard Investments, said, “We are delighted to welcome Maggie’s to the Aberdeen Standard Investment Ladies Scottish Open and we hope our support of the ‘Birdies Pledge’ and Tartan Day, as well as other initiatives associated with the event, will have a significant bearing on people who are affected by cancer.
 We are very pleased to be able to help in this way.”

 Taking place the week before the Ricoh Women’s British Open at Royal Lytham & St Annes, the Aberdeen Standard Investments Ladies Scottish Open will kick off a superb two weeks of women’s links golf in the UK.
 The back-to-back stretch of events echoes the successful strategy employed by the Men’s Scottish Open taking place the week before The Open – an approach proven to be a competitive advantage for those players competing in both Championships.
-The Aberdeen Standard Investments Ladies Scottish Open is also a key element of Scotland’s commitments to the staging of The 2019 Solheim Cup at Gleneagles.
+The Aberdeen Standard Investments Ladies Scottish Open is also a key element of Scotland’s commitments to the of The 2019 Solheim Cup at Gleneagles.

 Tickets for the 2018 Aberdeen Standard Investments Ladies Scottish Open are FREE.